Homepage / Bullion Coins: Mexican Libertads / 1 oz. Mexican Gold Libertad

 The angel is towering above the volcanoes Popocatépetl and Iztaccihuatl, the volcano's names memorialize the legend of two Aztec lovers.

-Note: The 1 oz Mexican Gold Libertad has no face value.
+Note: The 1 oz.
+Mexican Gold Libertad is legal tender, but it lacks a face value.

 Coin photo provided courtesy of SD Bullion